 When you think of a construction site, you don’t consider counting calories and steps as part of the daily routine.
 But Sampson Construction does.
 The company has been a leader in the industry for more than six decades and recently implemented a wellness program to create a healthier workplace.
 And this is no New Year’s resolution.
 Sampson Construction touts a long-term commitment to health and nutrition for its more than 300 employees, believing that workers who live well, build well.

-In December 2017, Sampson Construction launched SampsonHub, an employee experience app from Staffbase.
-A month later, 80 percent of their employees use the app every day to communicate with one another.
+In December 2017, Sampson Construction launched SampsonHub, an internal communications app from Staffbase.
+A month later, 80% of their employees use the app every day to communicate with one another.

 “There’s already more employee interaction, and we’re having fun with it,” says Travis Lucas, Wellness Director at Sampson Construction.
 “We’re using the chat function now, and we hope to use more functions in the future so that we can make this an even better tool for employees.”

 Lucas says that employees readily signed up for SampsonHub because they didn’t want to be left out of the loop.
 One of the most often used features is the employee directory, which has been extremely helpful for staff who travel from one site to another.
 They reference the directory before their arrival for photos and contact information of the colleagues with whom they’ll be working.

 While Sampson Construction is using SampsonHub to spread cheer, the company is also using the app to create a culture of safety.
 For internal reference, the app quickly links to critical records of on-site chemicals, materials, and products.
 Lucas says that this process has been time-saving for everyone.

 To ensure that as many workers as possible signed in to SampsonHub, Lucas and a team of leaders traveled to construction sites in several states to help employees access the app on their desktops and mobile devices.